onzfonz/comp55/docs/labs/65-UMLClass.md

 ### How a completed UML could look like

+Here is an example of a completed UML.
+See that there is a main class and many child classes with other methods in them or extending to new classes

 ![Complete-UML](https://user-images.githubusercontent.com/108452607/224123408-50a6ae75-b268-4ddf-a12c-58d874a2e2d9.png)

 Here is an example of a completed UML.
 See that there is a main class and many child classes with other methods in them or extending to new classes

 ![Class-diagram](https://user-images.githubusercontent.com/108452607/224216904-f5723fa6-1ab6-4b7d-bf43-a00f98360196.jpg)

-Represented here are different classes that would represent all of the public or private variables and the following methods below them
+Example shows how a use case diagram and how certain methods are communicating with others.

 ![Use-Case-Diagram](https://user-images.githubusercontent.com/108452607/224217462-147b4c44-70dd-4cd2-9a41-fc9d5515e265.png)

-Example shows how a use case diagram and how certain methods are communicating with others.

 ### Extra Information